iclosem/6300Fall14Team01/6300Fall14Project2/Deliverable1/UseCaseModel.md

   - 1. A customer requests VIP status.
 The manager will input name, address, birth date, etc and save the customer as a VIP, which will generate a VIP ID # and a new database entry which will track points and rewards.
   - 2. A customer's information has changed.
 The manager will update the customer's database entry with the new information.
   - 3. A customer has lost his VIP privileges.
 The manager will recall and erase this customer's VIP database entry.
-  - 4. A customer's VIP points or rewards status are in dispute and need to be manually updated.
-The manager will recall the customer's VIP database entry and manually set VIP points, rewards accrued, Gold Status, etc.

 #### **Cart Manager - Process Purchase**